aminbiography/Password-Strength-Checker/README.md

 Protect Your Online Presence: By using this Password Strength Checker, you’re taking a proactive step in safeguarding your personal and professional data from potential cyber threats.
 <br><br>
 Save Time and Effort: With instant feedback, you won’t need to search for password guidelines or consult external tools.
 You’ll quickly know what works and what doesn’t, making your password creation process more efficient.
-Customizable and Scalable: As a developer or cybersecurity enthusiast, you can adapt this tool to suit your needs—whether that means customizing its logic, design, or functionality to better fit your project requirements.
+Customizable and Scalable: As a developer or cybersecurity enthusiast, you can adapt this tool to suit your needs whether that means customizing its logic, design, or functionality to better fit your project requirements.
 <br><br>
 Why It’s Important for You:
 The importance of strong passwords cannot be overstated.
 In a world where data breaches and hacking attempts are on the rise, using weak or easily guessable passwords exposes you to significant risks.
 This tool provides a simple yet powerful way to strengthen your online defenses.